JacobHP/AutoYT/README.md

 The top comments are scraped from popular subreddit posts, processed through text-to-speech and an image creation pipeline, then collated into a video and pushed to youtube.

-The pipeline is built using Python, and in particular, PIL, MoviePy and the Youtube Data API on GCP.s
+The pipeline is built using Python, with particular libraries including PIL, MoviePy and the Youtube Data API on GCP.

 #### Overview